-AP Source: Bosa gets $135 million extension with Chargers
+AP Sources: Bosa gets $135 million extension with Chargers

 COSTA MESA, Calif.
-(AP) — Defensive end Joey Bosa has agreed to a five-year contract extension with the Los Angeles Chargers that two people familiar with the deal said is worth $135 million over five years.
+(AP) — Defensive end Joey Bosa has agreed to a contact extension that will make him the highest-paid defensive player in the NFL.

+Two people familiar with the deal said the five-year extension is worth $135 million, which includes $78 million guaranteed at signing and $102 million overall.
 The people spoke to The Associated Press on condition of anonymity Tuesday night because the contract has not been finalized.
 ESPN was the first to report on the deal.

+The deal eclipses the five-year, $125-million extension that Cleveland’s Myles Garrett signed two weeks ago.
+That contract included $100 million guaranteed for Garrett, a defensive end who was the top pick in 2017.

 The Chargers confirmed Bosa has agreed to the extension but did not disclose financial terms.